globocom/database-as-a-service/README.md

 DBaaS uses south to maintain the migrations up-to-date.
 However, you can just run syncdb to create the table structures.
-There is a shortcut to help you with that, including put some minimum operational data on DB.
+There is a shortcut to help you with that, including some minimum operational data on DB.

     make reset_data